PoisotLab/ms_metaweb_perspectives/README.md

 [@Gaucher2021Outlier], but are able to work on generalizations of the network.
-These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions, and this should constrain the suite of appropriate models used to predict them.
+These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions, and this should constrain the suite of models that are appropriate for prediction.

 It is important to recall that a metaweb is intended as a catalogue of all potential (feasible) interactions, which is then filtered for a given